-Danbury Shut out on Home Ice
+Danbury Shut Out on Home Ice

 The Danbury Hat Tricks continue their sixth season in the Federal Prospects Hockey League on Friday, March 20 (7:30 p.m.) at the Watertown Arena, to take on the Watertown Wolves.
 Single-game tickets and partial season ticket packages are on sale and can be purchased in person at the Hat Tricks office located inside the Danbury Ice Arena at 1 Independence Way in Danbury, by calling (973-713-7547) or emailing (herm@danburyhattricks.com) the office, or online through Tixr.
 For the latest Hat Tricks news, visit www.danburyhattricks.com, follow the team on Facebook (www.facebook.com/danburyhattricks), Instagram (@danburyhattricks), X (@DanburyHatTrick), TikTok (@danburyhattricks), and YouTube (@DanburyHatTricks), and subscribe to the Hat Tricks' newsletter.

-- Black Bears Allow Zero Goals over the Weekend - Binghamton Black Bears

-- Thunderbirds Seek Bounce Back Win over Rock Lobsters - Twin City Thunderbirds
+- Thunderbirds Set for 80s Night against Breakers - Twin City Thunderbirds

-- A Sold-Out Salute: 5,920 Fans Set to Honor First Responders in Athens - Athens Rock Lobsters

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.